The Pelindaba Treaty

-Pursuant to this Treaty, Each Party undertakes not to conduct research on, develop, manufacture, stockpile or otherwise acquire, possess or have control over any nuclear explosive device by any means anywhere; not to seek or receive any assistance in the research on, or development, manufacture, stockpiling or acquisition, or possession of, any nuclear explosive device; and not to take any action to assist or encourage the research on, or development, manufacture, stockpiling or acquisition or possession of, any nuclear explosive device.
+Pursuant to this Treaty, Each Party undertakes to renounce nuclear explosive devices, particularly not to conduct research on, develop, manufacture, stockpile or otherwise acquire, possess or have control over any nuclear explosive device by any means anywhere; not to seek or receive any assistance to these ends.

-The Parties also undertake to prohibit the stationing of nuclear weapons and the testing of any nuclear explosive devices on their territory.
-The Pelindaba Treaty also contains an article on the declaration, dismantling, destruction or conversion of nuclear explosive devices, and the facilities for their manufacture, under IAEA verification.
+The Parties also undertake to prohibit the stationing of nuclear explosive devices and the testing of any nuclear explosive devices on their territory.
+The Treaty further prohibits the dumping of radioactive wastes, and requires State Parties to declare, dismantle, destroy or convert nuclear explosive devices and facilities for their manufacture under IAEA verification.

-Under the Pelindaba Treaty, each State Party undertakes to conduct all activities for the peaceful use of nuclear energy under strict non-proliferation measures to provide assurance of exclusively peaceful uses, to conclude a comprehensive safeguards agreement with the IAEA and not to export source or special fissionable material, or especially designed or prepared equipment or material, to NNWSs unless subject to a comprehensive safeguards agreement.
+Under the Pelindaba Treaty, each State Party undertakes to conclude a comprehensive safeguards agreement with the IAEA, to use nuclear science and technology for exclusively peaceful purposes under strict non-proliferation measures, and not to export source or special fissionable material, or especially designed or prepared equipment or material, to NNWSs unless subject to a comprehensive safeguards agreement.

 Associated with this Treaty are three protocols: